AdobeDocs/campaign-classic.en/help/integrations/using/nmspipeline-config.md

 {
     "topics": [ // list of "topics" that the pipelined is listening to.
         {
-            "name": "triggers", // Name of the first topic : triggers.
+            "name": "triggers", // Name of the first topic: triggers.
             "consumer": "customer_dev", // Name of the instance that listens.
             "triggers": [ // Array of triggers.
                 {